CNN Editorial Research

 April 30, 2019 – Emperor Akihito formally abdicates during a ceremony in Tokyo.
 He will now be known as Emperor Emeritus Akihito.
 The following day, Crown Prince Naruhito ascends to the Chrysanthemum Throne.
 Naruhito’s ascension signals the start of the “Reiwa” era.

-July 18, 2019 – At least 34 people die after a man burns down a renowned animation studio in Kyoto.
+July 18, 2019 – At least 34 people are killed after a man burns down a renowned animation studio in Kyoto.
 The suspect, Shinji Aoba, is injured in the attack.
 This is the country’s worst mass killing in almost 20 years.

 July 22, 2019 – Abe declares victory in Japan’s national elections after polls indicate his party has won a majority of seats in the upper house of Parliament.

-November 23, 2019 – Pope Francis begins a four day tour of Japan.
-This trip is only the second papal visit to Japan and the first in nearly four decades.
+November 23, 2019 – Pope Francis begins a four-day tour of Japan.
+This trip is only the second papal visit to Japan and is the first in nearly four decades.

 March 24, 2020 – Abe and the IOC agree to postpone the Olympics until 2021, due to the coronavirus outbreak.
-It is also announced that the event will still be dubbed Tokyo 2020 despite the postponement.
+It is also announced that the event will still be called Tokyo 2020 despite the date change.